 - File the claim on your behalf.

 - Handle any queries, arguments or objections raised by the defendant to prevent you from having to answer difficult questions.

 - Keep you up to date with how the case is progressing.

 - Try to negotiate a fairer settlement if a compensation offer is deemed to be too low.

 Throughout the claims process, you’ll have access to your solicitor should any questions arise.
 If you would like to start the ball rolling and begin a claim today, please call us on 0800 6524 881.
-Our advisors will review your orthopaedic negligence claim and explain your options right away.
+Our advisors will review your orthopaedic injury claim and explain your options right away.